CSS Objects

 Quote

-object, along with the
+The quote object, along with the

-and quote-attrib
+quote-body and quote-attrib sub-objects,

 is used to style quotations.
 These objects can be applied to any